zalando/zalando.github.io/_docs/index.md

       <h1>Documentation</h1>

       <h4>Despite it's widespread use, there are still many misconceptions and uncertainties
-      for employees engaging in Open Source.
+      for Zalando employees engaging in Open Source.
 Questions on legal issues, licensing and what is deemed confidential or internal information is common.
       </h4>

       <p>This website is therefore a guide, primarily for Zalando employees, on how to adopt, modify and release Open Source code.
-There are references to internal Zalando sites or
-      services, but with an effort to limit our use of internal lingo or acronyms.
+There are a few references to internal Zalando sites or services, but with an effort to limit our use of internal lingo or acronyms.
       </p>

       <h4>Topics</h4>